-During the Autumn of 2021 fluxLoop fortified the Be-Insight team by employing two industrial doctoral candidates.
-Anders Skretting formerly worked as senior adviser on ICT services at the Norwegian police, whereas Philippe Büdinger came straight from studies at Copenhagen Business School.
+During the third quarter of 2021 fluxLoop strengthened the Be-Insight team by employing two Industry PhDs.
+Respectively Anders Skretting, who worked as senior adviser on ICT Services within the Norwegian Police Service, and Philippe Büdinger who joined the team straight after his studies at Copenhagen Business School.

-The projects R&D partner Kristiania University College has employed PostDoc candidate Malte Bieler and is in the process of employing the second PostDoc candidate.
+In addition to this, R&D partner Kristiania University College has employed postdoc candidate Malte Bieler and is currently in the process of employing a second postdoc candidate.

-Be-Insight is a research project that lasts from March 2020 until July 2022.
-The project participants are project owner fluxLoop AS, Kristiania University College, Ruter AS and Nordland County Municipality.
-The project is supported by the Norwegian Research Council.
+The project consists of selected members from the project owner fluxLoop AS, along with Kristiania University College (Høyskolen Kristiania), Ruter AS and Nordland County Council (Nordland Fylkeskommune).
+The project is supported by the Norwegian Research Council (Forskningsrådet).

-The goal is to enable automatic ticketing (Be-In, Be-Out) and new business models in the public transport area.
-The project will also improve trip flow modeling and behaviour analysis for the mobility industry.
-The newly gained insight will furthermore enable the industry players to better improve their operation and service offerings.
+Within the project guidelines is also the analysis of behaviour and improved trip flow modelling for the mobility industry.
+The gained insight will enable industry players to improve their operation and service offerings.

-The research project revolves around how to use and combine various technologies in order to accurately determine the position of a mobile phone, without compromising user privacy.
-This will give the mobility players the necessary foundation for automatic ticketing, as well as valuable insights for further optimising of service offerings.
+While the research project revolves around how to use and combine various technologies in order to accurately determine the position of a mobile phone, this will be done in a way that never compromises user privacy.

-The end users will enjoy a “ticket free" experience and more reasonable pricing, based on actual number of stops, travel time or travel distance, as opposed to the present pricing structure which often is perceived as unfair.
+In the future of travel, passengers will enjoy a “ticket free" experience, as well as more reasonable pricing based on an actual number of stops, travel time or travel distance, as opposed to the current pricing structure - which is often perceived as unfair.

-Research shows that a reduction in complexity increases customer satisfaction and the number of travellers and trips.
-Hence, the innovation will lead to more people choosing public transport, and thereby add to positive benefits on the environment.
+Research has shown that a reduction in complexity increases customer satisfaction and increases the number of travellers and trips.
+Hence, the innovation will lead to more people choosing public transport, which in turn will add sustainability benefits.

 The research project commenced in March 2020 and will run until July 2022.